The University is committed to supporting our students during this uncertain time.

 Some placement or internship providers such as Canberra Health Service and NSW Health have implemented extra criteria and requirements to ensure the safety of their staff, patients, community and students on placement.
 It is vital that students continue to check their student emails and respond to any requests from the placement team as required, and review the Placement requirements webpage.

 Now more than ever, it is important to ensure that you are putting your best foot forward to potential employers.
-To get expert advice and tips, submit your resume, cover letter or selection criteria to Resume Doctor (login) for review.
+To get expert advice and tips, come to a Careers UC Drop-In.
+These are hosted virtually for the moment (and in-person when safe and in alignment with ACT Health and University guidelines).

 Students can continue to access free legal advice through phone appointments.